kornia/limbus/limbus/components/definition.md

     This is useful in the next cases:
     - the function signature cannot be obtained
+    - when we want to force a typing to the inputs arguments
+        - note that the typings must be compatible with the original ones.
     - when not all the inputs should be exposed (in this case the hidden args must have by default values)
     - we want to force some args to default values